 This paper quantifies the economic effect of the use of antiretroviral therapy as a frontline strategy to fight AIDS using data on 29 countries in Sub-‐Saharan Africa.
 To this purpose, I use two-‐stage least squares estimation defining both a health equation and an education and health capital-‐augmented structural Solow growth equation.
 Through the introduction of antiretroviral therapy (ART) and HIV prevalence in the health equation, I indirectly link HIV and ART to economic growth.
 The results show that the HIV/AIDS epidemic reduces GDP per capita by 0.175% per marginal increase in HIV prevalence.
 ART increases GDP per capita by 0.048% per 1% increase in ART provision.
 On average, this represents a 0.5% higher GDP per capita per year attributable to ART in highly affected countries (HIV prevalence>20%).

 Rubio, Jose R., "How has the introduction of antiretroviral therapy (ART) affected the dynamics between AIDS and economic growth in Sub-Saharan Africa?"
 (2012).
-Honors Projects.
-Paper 47.
+Economics Honors Projects.
+47.

 © Copyright is owned by author of this document